-I suggest using a small to medium modak mould to make these.
-I used a very big mould, so got very big chocolate modak.
+If you do not have a mould then simply roll to chocolate balls or you may shape it to modak with your hands.
+Use a small to medium sized mould to make these.
+I used a very big mould, so got very big ones.

-1. Grate or crumble mawa or khoya.
+1. I have used about 3 ½ cups grated mawa and this weighs about 320 grams.
+If you want to make a small batch you may halve the recipe.
+Grate or crumble mawa.
 Use mawa that has come to room temperature.
-Do not heat up mawa that is very cold from the freezer, this may lend bitter taste.
+Do not heat up mawa that is very cold from the freezer, this sometimes may impart a bitter taste.

 3. Mix together and begin to melt on a low heat.